eegli/spotify-history/README.md

 only deploys the lambda functions for scrobbing and backing up the history.
 Again, the staging functions are NOT scheduled as they are meant to be invoked manually.

+The following command triggers getting the history from Spotify and saving it to DynamoDB.

 ```console
 yarn stg:invoke:history
 ```

-triggers getting the history from Spotify and saving it to DynamoDB.
+And this one invokes the backup handler.

 ```console
 yarn stg:invoke:backup
 ```

-triggers the backup.

 ## Customization